Propagate Dahlias from Cuttings, a great way to get more for free. Fill in a large bed with Dahlias and keep to your budget.

-Fill 4 inch pots with moistened potting soil.
-Use a pencil or dowel to poke a hole down into the potting soil along the edges of the pot, poking the hole wide enough and deep enough that the rooting hormone won’t get rubbed off while slipping it into the soil.
+Use a pencil or dowel to poke a hole down into the potting soil along the edges of the pot.
+Create a hole wide enough and deep enough that the rooting hormone won’t get rubbed off while slipping it into the soil.

 Pot your Dahlia cuttings up to larger Pots